-Commission Regulation (EU) No. 1321/2014, AMC2 Part 145.A.50(d), (AMC2) addresses conditions under which components can be removed from an aircraft and be issued with an EASA Form 1, provided that they are approved by an appropriately rated Part-145 aircraft maintenance organisation (AMO).
+UK Regulation (EU) No. 1321/2014, AMC2 Part 145.A.50(d), (AMC2) addresses conditions under which components can be removed from an aircraft and be issued with a CAA Form 1, provided that they are approved by an appropriately rated Part-145 aircraft maintenance organisation (AMO).

 The Regulation places the responsibility to correctly identify and follow the requirements on the AMO issuing a Form 1.
 There is a potential for the AMO to use AMC2 in a way it was not intended.

-The CAA policy is designed to address any possible misinterpretation by outlining the circumstance each paragraph in AMC2 is designed to address and explain the application of AMC2 when certifying aircraft components ready for release to service.
+The Civil Aviation Authority (CAA) policy is designed to address any possible misinterpretation by outlining the circumstance each paragraph in AMC2 is designed to address and explain the application of AMC2 when certifying aircraft components ready for release to service.

 In accordance with Part-145.A.50(d), a certificate of release to service is issued by appropriately authorised staff at the completion of any maintenance on a component, whilst the component is off the aircraft.
-It is assumed that some maintenance would have been performed on the component to establish that it is in a serviceable condition and ready to be installed on an aircraft that falls within the scope of EASA Basic Regulation.
+It is assumed that some maintenance would have been performed on the component to establish that it is in a serviceable condition and ready to be installed on a UK registered aircraft that falls within the scope of the UK Basic Regulation.

-However, Part 145 provides for release of a used aircraft component to service, using EASA Form 1 as the release document, without any substantive maintenance being performed.
+However, Part 145 provides for release of a used aircraft component to service, using a CAA Form 1 as the release document, without any substantive maintenance being performed.
 This is on the basis that conditions detailed in AMC2 to Part-145.A.50(d) have been satisfied, assuring the component’s serviceability.

-The term ‘maintenance’ is defined in the Article 2 of the Regulation (EU) No. 1321/2014 as any one or combination of overhaul, repair, inspection, replacement, modification or defect rectification of an aircraft or component, with the exception of pre-flight inspection.
+The term ‘maintenance’ is defined in the Article 2 of the UK Regulation (EU) No. 1321/2014 as any one, or combination of overhaul, repair, inspection, replacement, modification or defect rectification of an aircraft or component, with the exception of the pre-flight inspection.

-AMC2 refers to terms a ‘Member State registered aircraft’ and a ‘serviceable aircraft’.
+AMC2 refers to terms a ‘UK registered aircraft’ and a ‘serviceable aircraft’.
 These two concepts are not defined in the Regulation and therefore prone to be misconstrued, particularly when being considered in isolation.
-To help provide some clarity the two concepts are expanded on below, within the context of the Regulation (EU) No. 1321/2014.
+To help provide some clarity the two concepts are expanded on below, within the context of the UK Regulation (EU) No. 1321/2014.

-For the purpose of the AMC2, a Member State registered aircraft is considered an aircraft which:
+For the purpose of the AMC2, a UK registered aircraft is considered an aircraft which:

-- has been registered within an EASA Member State, and
+- has been registered in the UK, and

-- the aircraft has gone through a process of establishing its conformity with the EASA system by means of having an EASA Certificate of Airworthiness (CofA) issued by the competent authority of the state of registry.
+- the aircraft has gone through a process of establishing its conformity with the UK CAA system by means of having an UK Certificate of Airworthiness (CofA) issued by the CAA

-Through the issuance of an EASA CofA, the aircraft is certified as being in compliance with its Type Certificate which itself would have been either approved or validated by EASA.
-A valid EASA CofA therefore confirms aircraft compliance with EASA safety standards.
-This process ensures that the aircraft safety and airworthiness assessment is carried out at the point of entry on to the EASA MS aircraft register.
+Through the issuance of a CofA, the aircraft is certified as being in compliance with its Type Certificate which itself would have been either approved or validated by the CAA.
+A valid CofA therefore confirms aircraft compliance with UK CAA safety standards.

 The concept of a serviceable aircraft